mrtolkien/mrtolkien.github.io/_posts/2019-03-10-optimising-LoL-builds-through-Machine-Learning.md

 ---
 title: Optimising LoL builds through Machine Learning
-description: >-
-  Finding the right items and runes builds in LoL yields high returns at a minimal cost to players.
-It is an important part of the analyst’s…
-date: '2019-03-10T13:24:20.929Z'
-categories: []
+categories: Development
-keywords: []
-slug: /@gary.mialaret/optimising-lol-builds-through-machine-learning-ae1aa8d0ad8a
+tags:
+  - Python
+  - Machine Learning
 ---

 Finding the right items and runes builds in LoL yields high returns at a minimal cost to players.
 It is an important part of the analyst’s job as finding those builds is mostly about optimisation and research.

 So far, finding the right item builds has mostly been a trial and error process, focused on analytics and experience more than prediction and machine learning.
 Sometimes, egregiously powerful items have flown under the radar for many months (2016 Ardent Censor) or never got their time to shine despite being incredibly powerful  (Essence Reaver until patch 9.2).

-#### Marksmen builds — Damage maximisation
+# Marksmen builds — Damage maximisation

 Marksmen are a very particular class of champions in League of Legends.
 As primary damage dealers, their whole itemization revolves around damage output maximisation.